 If the Board authorizes charging rental fees for students in grades nine through twelve (9-12), the Board shall establish those fees annually.

-Instructional resources shall be made available to all students.
-No student shall be denied full participation in any educational program due to an inability to pay for, or rent, all necessary instructional resources.1
+Instructional materials shall be made available to all students.
+No student shall be denied full participation in any educational program due to an inability to pay for, or rent, all necessary instructional materials.1

 Fee waivers shall be provided as required by applicable statutes and regulations.2